kpvladimir/editorjs-table/README.md

 | `maxCols`          | `number` | maximum number of columns. `5` by params |
 | `withHeadings`     | `boolean` | toggle table headings. `false` by default |
 | `stretched`        | `boolean` | whether the table is stretched to fill the full width of the container |

+The `withHeadings` and `stretched` config params are applied when a new table block is inserted.
+Saved table data can override these values for each block.
+When pasting an HTML table, the current `stretched` state is preserved, while `withHeadings` is detected from the pasted table markup.

 ## Output data